isomerpages/enterprisesg-switch/example-resource/events-and-initiatives/_posts/2021-07-24-post-7-sep-2021-or-entrepreneurship-exposure-series-session-3-or-learn-about-startup-success-in-singapore.md

 - Ho Zhi Hui, Co-founder, **Skilio**
 - Glen Lim, Senior Associate, Partnership Lead, **SWITCH Programme Office, Enterprise Singapore**

-Learn more about the series [here](https://www.switchsg.org/talent/entrepreneurship-exposure-series/overview) and apply by 1 August 2021, 2359 (SGT) – limited slots available!
+Learn more about the series [here](https://www.switchsg.org/talent/entrepreneurship-exposure-series/overview)!
+Application for the EES has closed on 22 August 2021.
+However, you can get a SWITCH Pass to access SWITCH and all of its year-long webinars including the EES!

 #### Gain exclusive access to knowledge on launching a startup from prominent local founders